On the Feedback Law in Stochastic Optimal Nonlinear Control: Abstract

 \section{Abstract}

 We consider the problem of nonlinear stochastic optimal control.
 This problem is thought to be fundamentally intractable owing to Bellman's ``curse of dimensionality".
-We present a result that shows that repeatedly solving an open-loop deterministic problem from the current state, similar to Model Predictive Control (MPC), results in a feedback policy that is $O(\epsilon^4)$ near to the true global stochastic optimal policy.
-Furthermore, empirical results show that solving the Stochastic Dynamic Programming (DP) problem is highly susceptible to noise, even when tractable, and in practice, the MPC-type feedback law offers superior performance even for stochastic systems.
+We present a result that shows that repeatedly solving an open-loop deterministic problem from the current state with progressively shorter horizons, similar to Model Predictive Control (MPC), results in a feedback policy that is $O(\epsilon^4)$ near to the true global stochastic optimal policy, where $\epsilon$ is a perturbation parameter modulating the noise.
+We also show that the optimal deterministic feedback problem has a perturbation structure such that higher-order terms of the feedback law do not affect lower-order terms and that this structure is lost in the optimal stochastic feedback problem.
+Consequently, solving the Stochastic Dynamic Programming problem is highly susceptible to noise, even in low dimensional problems, and in practice, the MPC-type feedback law offers superior performance even for high noise levels.